mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 ## 0. Pre-processing
 As it stands, the code is set up to run on the WSU cluster.
 The objective is to slim the file sizeby reducing the other unnecessary NOvA variables.
-The variables we require are:
+The only variables we require are:

 - `cvnmap`
 - `vtx.{x,y,z}`